 - Use when the goodness-of-fit statistic is less than the selected P-value (usually 0.05).

-- Normal distribution is used to test population means from sample data
+- A Normal Distribution is used to test population means from sample data.

 - Use a histogram to determine if data are normally distributed.

-- Probabilistic assessments of distribution of time between independent events occurring at a constant rate
+- Probabilistic assessments of the distribution of time between independent events taking place at a constant rate.

-- Shape can be used to describe failure rates that are constant as a function of usage.
+- The shape can be used to describe constant failure rates as a function of usage.